recallnet/trading-simulator/README.md

   This script will:
   - Prompt for team name, email, and contact person
-  - Generate a secure API key and secret
+  - Generate a secure API key
   - Register the team in the system
-  - Display the credentials (only time the API secret is shown in plain text)
+  - Display the credentials (keep this API key secure)

 - **List all teams**:
   ```